Prof Don Cowan

 Email: [email protected]

-My research activities encompass several disparate fields, but many linked by the theme of ‘environmental extremes’.
-Our collaborators include researchers in South Africa, Namibia, Kenya, Zambia, Argentina, New Zealand, the UK, Germany, and the US.
-Since my PhD studies, I have retained an interest in the ecology and enzymology of extreme thermophiles, organisms living at the temperature of boiling water.
-For the past decade I have also worked at the lower end of the biotic temperature scale with New Zealand and American scientists, studying the microbiology of the Dry Valleys of Eastern Antarctica.
-I have research interests in other sectors of microbial ecology including the haloalkaline African Rift Valley lakes, the prokaryotic and phage communities in high salt environments and the structure and function of hot desert communities.
+My research activities in microbial ecology encompass several fields, but mostly linked by the theme of ‘environmental extremes’.
+My collaborators include researchers in South Africa, Namibia, Kenya, Zambia, Argentina, New Zealand, the UK, Germany, and the US.
+Since my PhD studies, I have retained an interest in the ecology and enzymology of extreme thermophiles, organisms living in heated soils and hot water.
+For the past decade I have worked on the microbial ecology of Namib Desert soils and at the lower end of the biotic temperature scale, studying the microbiology of the Dry Valleys of Eastern Antarctica.
+My latest project is a continental-scale survey of soil microbial diversity.
+With 9 other partner nations, we are collecting 1000 soil samples from southern, eastern, western and northern Africa and aim to analyze the soil microbial community structures in the context of macro-environmental and geographic parameters.

 Please click here for a list of my recent publications.